JMCanning78/MahjongSite/README.md

 for the structure of the program and do not treat tab and space characters equivalently.
 The `mysettings.py` file has only comments (starting with a pound character, `#`) and assignments that all start without any indent.
-Each setting is optional and will use the value defined in the file `defaults.py` if it is excluded.
+Each setting is optional and will use the value defined in the file `defaults.py` if it is not set in `mysettings.py`.
 Change the information in the EMAIL section to point to your **_outgoing_** email server.
 You can usually find this information by looking at the settings of the program you use to compose emails.
-You'll need the (smtp) host server name, the 'port' that the host listens on for mail requests, the email account that you use when accessing that server.
+You'll need the (smtp) host server name, the 'port' that the host listens on for mail requests, and the email account name and password that you use when accessing that server.

     1. Set the `EMAILSERVER` parameter to the server or host name.
        It can be a numeric address like 10.100.1.200, but must be inside